huggingface/blog/if.md

 you have access to high-end GPUs such as a A100, we recommend to simply leave all model components on GPU for maximum speed as done in the [official IF demo](https://huggingface.co/spaces/DeepFloyd/IF).

+💡 **Note**: Some of the larger images have been compressed to load faster in the blog format.
+When using the official model, they should be even better quality!

 Let\'s dive in 🚀!